-Marc Hershey, a third-year senior from Mechanicsburg, PA is a Math Major at Eastern University.
-Graduating in December of 2019, Marc currently participates in a joint 4+1 engineering program with Villanova University to help further his postgraduate studies.
+Marc Hershey, a senior from Mechanicsburg, PA is a Math Major at Eastern University.
+Graduating a semester early in December of 2019, Marc currently participates in a joint 4+1 engineering program with Villanova University to help further his postgraduate studies.

 I first heard about the joint program from freshman tours and events to help

 underclassmen decide their majors.
 I always knew I wanted to study math, and that it was God’s calling.
 I have heard about how engineers can use their work for the Kingdom.
 Through this program, I am working towards a Masters in Mechanical Engineering with a focus

 This is currently my third year of the Nova program.
 It is my 2nd semester of being a dual enrolled student at both Eastern and Villanova.
 I am a studying math at Eastern and engineering at Villanova.
 Each college has presented me with a unique experience.
 While the Christian culture of Eastern has been greatly influential, the professors at Villanova have provided me with resources and networks to further my studies.

 This has shaped me into being bold.
 It gave me the courage to dive in and to really engage in things that are new.
 Part of who I am is who I am called to be and I received the affirmation for what I want to do with my life from participating in this program.
 I am also grateful for the support I received from my professors in Eastern’s math department as well as from my peers.

 Currently, I serve as Small Group Coordinator for LFP, play drums and minister on a Wednesday Night Worship team.
 I also work for the athletic department by announcing home games and running stats, participate in Ultimate Frisbee, and am a member of Sigma Zeta.
 In the past, I was also a hall chaplain as well as a small group leader.